Zephyr-Zen/Cybersecurity-Journey/glossary.md

 - **Encryption:** Transform data into an unreadable form, that can only be transformed back by the correct decryption key.
 - **Ethical Hacker:** A hacker who works with clients/companies by hacking their systems in order to test and better them in order to be more resilient to the real deal.
 ## F
+- **Firewall:** A device within networks that can be configured to permit/deny traffic.
 ## G

 ## H